 Getting your money

 First, as we mentioned above, GoFundMe operates on a keep-what-you-raise model.
-While you may have to set a fundraising goal for your campaign, you don’t have to meet it to get money.
+So while you may have to set a fundraising goal for your campaign, you don’t have to meet it to get money.

-In fact, you can withdraw money from your campaign donations at any time you like.
-It may take a few days for the money to reach your bank account, but you don’t have to wait for a specified goal to start using your money.
+In fact, you can withdraw money from your campaign donations at anytime you like.
+It may take a few days for the funds to reach your bank account, but you don’t have to wait for a specified goal to start using your money.